-- h.
+- g.
+No additional parking space for a small collection facility will be required in an established parking facility.
+One space may be dedicated for the attendant, if excess parking is available; - h.
 Attended facilities located within 100 feet of a property zoned or occupied for residential use will limit their hours of operation between 9 a.m. to 7 p.m. and be fully screened from view from said residential property; - i.
-Containers for the 24 hour donation of materials are located at least 30 feet from any property zoned or occupied for residential use, unless there is a recognized service corridor and acoustic shielding between the containers and the residential use that will reduce noise impacts consistent with Chapter 17.37 (Noise Standards), and the containers are fully screened from view from said residential properties; - j.
-The collection containers are insulated so that noise generated by associated activities shall not exceed thresholds for non-transportation noise sources under Chapter 17.37; - k.
+Containers for the 24 hour donation of materials are located at least 30 feet from any property zoned or occupied for residential use, unless there is a recognized service corridor and acoustic shielding between the containers and the residential use that will reduce noise impacts consistent with Chapter 130.37 (Noise Standards), and the containers are fully screened from view from said residential properties; - j.
+The collection containers are insulated so that noise generated by associated activities shall not exceed thresholds for non-transportation noise sources under Chapter 130.37 (Noise Standards); - k.
 The facility will not use power driven processing equipment, except for reverse vending machines; - 1.
 The facility shall store all recyclable material in containers or in the mobile unit vehicle, and shall not leave materials outside of containers when the attendant is not present; - m.
 The facility will use containers that will be of a sufficient capacity to accommodate the daily collection of materials.
 The containers will be constructed and maintained with durable waterproof and rust resistant material that will remain covered when the site is unattended, and secured from unauthorized entry and removal of material; - n.
 The facility will accept only glass, metals, plastic containers, and paper material.
 Containers are to be clearly marked to identify the type of material which may be deposited in each; - o.
 No advertisement, posters, or flyers will be attached temporarily or otherwise to the containers; and - p.
 The facility will be maintained free of litter and will be swept at the end of each collection day.
 All other undesirable materials are to be removed at the end of each collection day.

-17.40.290 Right To Farm
+130.40.290 Right To Farm